The history of the Voynich MS is described in three parts, on three pages:

 Beside this theory, Nick presents many detailed and important observations about the MS itself, related to the writing and to the composition of the codex.
-His work on the He continues to explore both paths at his very extensive Blog.
+He continues to explore both paths at his very extensive blog.

-Important statistical analyses were performed by the Austrian mathematician Andreas Schinner, which were published in Cryptologia (31).
-The results strongly suggst that the text of the Voynich MS is probably meaningless.
+Important statistical analyses were performed by the Austrian mathematician Andreas Schinner, which were published in Cryptologia (42).
+The results strongly suggest that the text of the Voynich MS could be meaningless.
 This work has received some media attention due to its relation with the work of Gordon Rugg, but due to its complicated nature it has not yet been properly understood or assessed in Voynich MS circles.

 The retired PhD in chemistry Edith Sherwood has performed a number of analyses on the Voynich MS, which she presents at a well-designed web site.
-It includes her theory that the Voynich MS was written by a young Leonardo da Vinci, her identification of most of the plant drawings in the MS, and a possible solution to the text.
+It includes (among others) her theory that the Voynich MS was written by a young Leonardo da Vinci, her identification of most of the herbal drawings in the MS, and a possible solution to the text.

-In 2012 the traditional (32) discovery of the Voynich MS in Villa Mondragone reached its 100th anniversary.
+In 2012 the traditional (43) "discovery" of the Voynich MS in Villa Mondragone reached its 100th anniversary.
 This was celebrated with a conference in the same villa, on 11 May.
-It was attended by a multitude of active Voynich researchers and included a series of presentations on all relevant areas of reasearch.
+It was attended by a multitude of active Voynich researchers and included a series of presentations on all relevant areas of research.
 A report of this event is provided at a separate set of pages.

 More recent statistical analyses of the Voynich MS text have been published in various media.
 Deserving particular mention are the publications of Knight and Reddy, of Marcel Montemurro, and the less well-known but equally interesting work done at the University of Adelaide.
 There are likely to be many more that I am not aware of.
 This general topic is addressed in the text analysis section, which still requires a lot of work.